Cytomegalovirus (CMV)

 Cytomegalovirus retinitis

-CMV retinitis is one of the most common opportunistic infection in persons with AIDS, typically those with CD4+ lymphocyte counts below 50 cells/µL.
-Although the number of cases has decreased with the use of HAART, new cases continue to be reported.
+CMV retinitis is one of the most common opportunistic infections in persons with AIDS, typically those with CD4+ lymphocyte counts below 50 cells/µL.
+Although the number of cases has decreased with the use of antiretroviral therapy (ART), new cases continue to be reported.
 Individuals with CMV retinitis typically exhibit a progressive decrease in visual acuity, which may progress to blindness if untreated.
 Unilateral and bilateral disease may exist.
 Long-term CMV treatment is necessary to prevent retinitis relapse.
 All lesions suspected to be CMV retinitis must be confirmed by an ophthalmologist.

-Immune reconstitution syndrome (IRIS) is reported in 16%-63% of HIV-infected patients with CMV retinitis following the initiation of HAART.[17, 18, 19] In one study, the median time to IRIS following HAART initiation was 43 weeks but has been reported as early as 4 weeks or as late as 4 years in some cases.[20, 18] CMV IRIS may manifest as painless floaters, blurred vision, photopia, decreased visual acuity, or ocular pain.
+Immune reconstitution syndrome (IRIS) is reported in 16-63% of HIV-infected patients with CMV retinitis following the initiation of ART.[28, 29, 30] In one study, the median time to IRIS following ART initiation was 43 weeks but has been reported as early as 4 weeks or as late as 4 years.[31, 29] CMV IRIS may manifest as painless floaters, blurred vision, photopia, decreased visual acuity, or ocular pain.
 Some patients may develop macular edema leading to vision loss or proliferative vitreoretinopathy, spontaneous vitreal hemorrhage, and retinal detachment.

 Cytomegalovirus nephritis